boogas0/CTF-Writeups/PicoCTF2019_seed_sPRiNG/readme.md

 # Seed_sPRiNG
 When you connect to the server using the command provided in the problem you will see that it runs a program that is a guessing game.
 The game tells us that we are on level 1 out of 30 and to guess the height.
 When you enter your input, you will probably guess incorrectly and it will close the connection.

-The source is not given but the binary is given so go ahead and open that up in ghidra and go to main in the decompiler.
+The source is not given but the binary is given so go ahead and open that up in Ghidra and go to main in the decompiler.
 You should get something similar to the code below from decompiling main in Ghidra.
 Start going through the code in Ghidra renaming variables and commenting as you like to get an understanding of what the program is doing.

 ```C